GISclaw: A Comprehensive Open-Source LLM Agent System for Realistic Multi-Step Geospatial Analysis: Experimental Results and Analysis

 \subsubsection{Code quality analysis (L1)}

-A notable finding from Table~\ref{tab:codebleu}: Llama-70B achieves the \textit{lowest} CodeBLEU (0.099) but a \textit{very high} API~F1 (0.593) in DA mode.
+A notable finding from Table~\ref{tab:codebleu}: in DA mode, Llama-70B achieves the \textit{lowest} CodeBLEU (0.094) yet near-equal API~F1 (0.577), and DeepSeek shows the same pattern (CodeBLEU $0.122$, API~F1 $0.585$).
 This exposes the systematic bias of CodeBLEU for GIS code---a single task (\eg, buffer analysis) can be correctly implemented via \texttt{gpd.overlay()}, \texttt{shapely.buffer()}, or \texttt{gpd.sjoin()} with manual geometry operations, all yielding equivalent results but sharing minimal lexical overlap.
 We recommend \textbf{API~F1} as a more reliable metric for GIS code evaluation.
+Fig.~\ref{fig:l1_heatmap} presents the per-task API~F1 distribution, revealing that code similarity is highly task-dependent: simple overlay tasks (T24, T40) score consistently above 0.7 across models, while complex multi-step analyses (T27, T39) show near-zero overlap even for successful completions.